 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- tell your doctor if you have an infection.
+- tell your doctor if you have an infection or heart disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
+You must have a pregnancy test before you start treatment with isatuximab-irfc injection.
 You should use birth control to prevent pregnancy during your treatment with isatuximab-irfc injection and for 5 months after your final dose.
 Talk to your doctor about birth control methods that you can use.
 If you become pregnant while receiving isatuximab-irfc injection, call your doctor.
 Isatuximab-irfc injection may harm the fetus.

 - tell your doctor if you are breastfeeding.
 Your doctor may tell you not to breastfeed during your treatment with isatuximab-irfc.

 What SPECIAL DIETARY instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.